ranju12k/Weather-Forecast-using-AngularJS/README.md

 - User can enter a city name.
 - Fetches and displays the current weather details including temperature and weather condition.
-- Simple and responsive UI using Bootstrap.
+- Simple and responsive UI .

 ## Technologies Used

 - AngularJS
-- Bootstrap 5
 - HTML, CSS
 - JavaScript